TimHanewich/Insider-Buying-Research/readme.md

 The table below shows the number of companies that have insiders that usually **overperform** following a buy versus those that **underperform**.
 As you can see, about 62% of the S&P 500 have insiders that have historically outperformed typical capital returns in the short and long term after executing their buy orders.

+(The "Outperformed" and "Underperformed" columns refer to the number of S&P 500 components)
 |Period|Outperformed|Underperformed|Outperformed %|Underperformed %|
 |-|-|-|-|-|
 |14 Days|244|157|61%|39%|